Suhas-9135/YoutubeApiApp/Readme.txt

 Hope you find this YoutubeChannel data analysis application useful.
 The application use does not end here as the application code can be tweaked a little to perform more complex quries as per your need to get appropriate data results.
+Link to DemoVideo can be found in DemoVideo.txt file!

 ----Happy coding----